Budibase/budibase/readme.md

 now build and publish the latest budibase libs, to your new app

 ```
+cd ../..
-# from root of repo
+# now back in the root of the repository
 yarn run publishdev
 ```

 then

-...
-cd packages/server
-`yarn run budi` and to run the budibase server
-...

-if you then want to run the builder in dev mode (i.e. with hot reloading):
+run the budibase server and builder in dev mode (i.e. with hot reloading):

-... keep the server running, and..
 1. Open a new console
-2. `yarn dev`
+2. `yarn dev` (from root)
 3. Access the builder on http://localhost:3000

-...
-If you get an error:
-lerna ERR! yarn run dev:builder exited 1 in '@budibase/server'
-run lsof -ti :4001 | xargs kill
-...

 This will enable watch mode for both the client AND the server.